nirajkharel/nirajkharel.github.io/_posts/2024-04-27-android-bug-bounty.md

 **Here comes the intent injection to open redirection part.
 But how?**

 As you read about open redirection in mobile applications, it typically refers to a web application or website-based attack or vulnerability.
-But how can this be possible in a mobile application?
-This means we need to check if the web URL or web application has been referenced or integrated into the mobile application, often through the almighty **WebView**.
+How is this possible in a mobile applications?
+It might be possible if we check whether the web URL or web application has been referenced or integrated into the mobile application, often through the almighty **WebView**.
 Always check if a WebView has been implemented.
 You can either search for the keyword **webview** or see if it has been initialised, as shown in **highlight-1**.

 ```java
 private WebView webview;